dtcenter/METplus/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: Enhancement request
+name: Documentation
-about: Improve something that it's currently doing
+about: Update the documentation
-title: 'Enhancement: '
+title: 'Documentation: '
-labels: 'alert: NEED ACCOUNT KEY, alert: NEED MORE DEFINITION, alert: NEED CYCLE ASSIGNMENT, type: enhancement'
+labels: 'alert: NEED ACCOUNT KEY, alert: NEED MORE DEFINITION, alert: NEED CYCLE ASSIGNMENT, type: documentation'
 assignees: ''

 ---

 *Replace italics below with details for this issue.*

-## Describe the Enhancement ##
+## Describe the Task ##
-*Provide a description of the enhancement request here.*
+*Provide a description of the task here.*

 ### Time Estimate ###
 *Estimate the amount of work required here.*
 *Issues should represent approximately 1 to 3 days of work.*

 ### Sub-Issues ###
-Consider breaking the enhancement down into sub-issues.
+Consider breaking the task down into sub-issues.
 - [ ] *Add a checkbox for each sub-issue here.*

 ### Relevant Deadlines ###